JochenDiekenbrock/dzi-search/README.md

 donation certificate ("Spendensiegel") of the
 [DZI (Deutsches Zentralinstitut für soziale Fragen)](https://www.dzi.de)

-**Sample data is provided in the repository.
-Please note that this data will probably be outdated!**
+**No data is provided.
+You need to scrape data before using the search.**

 ### Scraping new organization data